The Jazz War: Radio, Nazism and the Struggle for the Airwaves in World War II by Will Studdert (2017)

 Among the many other well-researched topics, we find here a truly good description of the German jazz band “Charlie and his Orchestra” that was very busy recording and broadcasting swing music in intermissions of German propaganda shows while sublime messages went on the air.
 And those broadcasts – because of the good jazz music they offered – were exactly what civilians in England, France and other occupied countries were waiting for.
 As their own national stations would take years to understand that audiences changed the stations if light entertainment tunes, educational themes or even classical composers were aired.
 Naturally, as public jazz performances were prohibited in Germany, this strategy and form of psychological warfare showed the many contradictions in the dealings and treatment of jazz in the Third Reich.

 When in 1941 the US declared war on Japan, this psychological war fought with airwaves entered another stage.
 “Besides the military advantages, the Allied now had America’s immense resources in the field of popular culture at their disposal.
 Indeed, Tin Pan Alley’s rush to copyright sentimental song titles presaged the significant role that music was to play in the Anglo-American war effort.”
-Nevertheless, it should take about half a year to use this superiority and the large number of professional musicians who were also patriots.
+Nevertheless, it would take about half a year to use this superiority and the large number of professional musicians who were also patriots.
 “The international popularity of jazz gave the USA a tremendous advantage in terms of wartime broadcasting, but American inexperience with propaganda was problematic.”

 At the same time, there were German propaganda stations broadcasting in English to the American Midwest, mixing anti-government criticism into their music broadcasts.
 (Those attempts to turn the American people against their president and start a war boycott failed completely).